tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/inventory/management/inventory_adjustments/count_products.rst

 to reconcile the differences, and ensure that the recorded counts in the database match the actual counts in the warehouse.

-In Odoo, inventory adjustments can be accessed through :menuselection:`Inventory --> Operations --> Inventory Adjustments`.
+In CoquiAPPs, inventory adjustments can be accessed through :menuselection:`Inventory --> Operations --> Inventory Adjustments`.

 The :guilabel:`Inventory Adjustments` page shows all products that are currently in stock.
 Each